KenKundert/why-invest-in-bitcoin/README.rst

 effective when bitcoin becomes much larger.
 Bitcoin is simply too small at the moment to change the behavior of central banks, but if it becomes 50-100× larger it starts to threaten fiat currencies and so the central bankers must react to bitcoin.
-Thus, even if bitcoin does not complete replace the dollar, its price should grow to at least 10× and more likely 100× its current value before central banks start acting to compete with it.
+They start to compete with bitcoin by lowering the inflation in their currencies to negligible levels.
+That slows the growth of bitcoin, but at that point bitcoin has already grown substantially.
+Thus, even if bitcoin does not completely replace the dollar, its price should grow to at least 10× and more likely 100× its current value before central banks react.
+Investing in bitcoin will be tremendously rewarding even it never completely displaces the dollar.

 Bitcoin Is Unique